strontic/strontic.github.io/xcyclopedia/library/xolehlp.dll-9C7B69FD706BA8736446E804740CA0C0.md

 ## Possible Misuse

 *The following table contains possible examples of `xolehlp.dll` being misused.
-While `xolehlp.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `xolehlp.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --